amirkhojasteh70/Arc-Video/README.md

 Arc x Chainlink: Data and Interoperability for Financial Applications How to Create Your First Circle Agent Wallet
-Send the Exact USDC Amount with CCTP Upfront Fees
+Send the Exact USDC Amount with CCTP Upfront Fees Build a Startup GTM Agent That Pays for Lead Research with USDC